ueapy/pythoncourse2023-website/src/installation.md

 ```bash
 conda env create -f environment.yml
 ```
-This will take some time depending on your Internet speed (<15 minutes).

-If you installed mamba, you can use a faster option:
+or if you installed mamba
 ```bash
 mamba env create -f environment.yml
 ```

+This will take some time depending on your Internet speed (<15 minutes).

 If you get stuck try typing return or, failing this, creating the environment again.